 Example: A user follows a link on www.websiteA.com to your site.
 The URL of the linking page (www.websiteA.com) is the referring URL or referrer.

-- Search Strings: The record of all unique search strings obtained from the end of the referrer URLs during the report period.
+- Search Strings: The record of all unique search strings obtained from the end of the referrer URLs during the reporting period.
 Search strings are the words entered by users into a search engine or directory to locate information.

-- Sites: The record of all unique IP addresses that made requests to the Website during the report period.
+- Sites: The record of all unique IP addresses that made requests to the Website during the reporting period.
 The Internet is a network of computers that can share files via a standard protocol.
 Each computer on the web has a unique IP (Internet Protocol) address, which identifies that computer and differentiates it from other computers.
 Each request made to the server comes from a unique IP address or site.

-- URLs: The number of unique URLs at your site accessed during the report period.
+- URLs: The number of unique URLs at your site accessed during the reporting period.
 The Uniform Resource Locator (URL) or Web address identifies a file's location on the Internet, such as a Web page or an image on the page.
 The information is sent to the Web server whenever a user follows a link on a Web page or types a URL directly into the Web browser's address bar.

 - User-Agents: The record of the unique programs and devices used to access your site.